 Established in 2017 by the Alumni Association of the School of the Brown County Ursulines.
 This scholarship is intended to provide a debt-free education to a student with financial need attending the St. Martin campus.
 This is a gift from the students who benefited from an Ursuline education in the past to students in the future.
 That “blest spot where waves the brown and blue” and the spirit of St. Angela lives on!

 Established in 2017 and awarded to a student at either campus who demonstrates a commitment to being a productive and contributing citizen.
 It recognizes the leadership and sense of community which the lives of Mr. and Mrs. Buenger exemplified.

-Established by the graduates of the Ursuline High School class of 1961 to celebrate their 50th anniversary.
+Established by the graduates of the School of the Brown County Ursuline Class of 1961 to celebrate their 50th anniversary.
 Awarded to a female student on the St. Martin campus.

 Established in honor of Harold O. Craig, supporter of Chatfield College and especially of its fine arts programs.
 Awarded to degree-seeking students interested in the arts or community service.
 A GPA of 3.0.

 Established in 2017, and created to honor the memories of Joshua Williams, Carol Craig, Dudley Craig, Peter Craig.
 This fund will provide educational travel opportunities for students, reflecting both the values of the Craig family and William families and the needs of Chatfield’s students.